brillout/goldpage/docs/readme.template.md

 - Any CSS-in-JS library (Emotion, styled-components, ...).
 - Any process manager (Docker, systemd, PM2, ...).

-Goldpage has a simple design that makes it rock-solid, super flexible, and easy to use.
+Goldpage is based on a simple design.
+This makes it rock-solid, flexible, and easy to use.

+If you're curious,
-We talk about Goldpage's design at [Goldpage VS Others](/docs/goldpage-vs-others.md#readme) &mdash; if you're curious.
+we talk about Goldpage's design at [Goldpage VS Others](/docs/goldpage-vs-others.md#readme).

 <!---
 **Docs**